Support Monk BiS Gear, Gems, and Paragon Points

 For more information about gems, please refer to our guide on gems.

-Cubing the Flying Dragon provides you with one of the strongest weapon procs in the game: a chance to double your attack speed with a separate multiplier, an incomparable bonus for a build that benefits so much from IAS.
-Alternatively, you can cube the unusual Ahavarion, Spear of Lycander, which grants helpful Shrine effects to the group even in Greater Rifts; note however that it is dependent on monster composition inside the rift, and its positives might not always be available.
+Cubing The Executioner provides a valuable culling effect for monsters that your group is fighting, killing targeted enemies below 10% health outright.
+Another option for the slot is Flying Dragon, which provides you with one of the strongest weapon procs in the game: a chance to double your attack speed with a separate multiplier.
+You can also cube the unusual Ahavarion, Spear of Lycander, which grants helpful Shrine effects to the group even in Greater Rifts; note however that it is dependent on monster composition inside the rift, and its positives might not always be available.

 In the jewelry slot you will use The Star of Azkaranth, in order to make yourself to a highly lethal source of elemental damage — fire — and turn it into a source of healing instead.